Length: Isaiah 7 is 25 verses long.

 "In that day the Lord will shave with a razor, hired from regions beyond the Euphrates (that is, with the king of Assyria), the head and the hair of the legs; and it will also remove the beard."

 This is an unusual verse that had cultural significance in the context of ancient Israel's societal customs.
 The act of shaving an individual was an insult aimed at humiliation and degradation.
-In II Samuel 10 the Ammonite king Hanun insults King David's servants in such a way.
+In II Samuel 10 the Ammonite king Hanun insults King David's servants by shaving their beards.
 David had sent his men to wish Hanun well upon the recent death of his father, the king of Ammon.

 Hanun, however, was suspicious and in verse 4; "shaved off half of their beards, and cut off their garments..".
 David's men were "greatly humiliated", yet David, in an act of compassion, allowed the men to stay in Jericho until their beards grew back.
-So insulted and angered was King David, he sent Joab and the army to take care of the matter.
+King David's response to the insult was to send Joab and the army to take care of Hanun.

 This example serves to illustrate the humiliation and shame associated with shaving of this nature in ancient Israel.
-Thus in Isaiah 7:20 the image of God shaving Israel is meant to convey destruction.
-Further humiliation and shame upon Israel is seen in who does the shaving.
+Thus in Isaiah 7:20 the image of God shaving Israel is meant to convey destruction, humiliation and shame.

 Isaiah reveals God's representative will be "hired from the regions beyond the Euphrates".
 This is clearly meant to identify the King of Assyria as the one who will shave Israel on behalf of God.
 It is interesting to note here, just as with Cyrus of Persia, that God is using a foreign king and nation to accomplish His purposes.
 God does not discriminate when it comes to bringing about His kingdom - any and all can and will be used as He sees fit.